lacc/OAuthProxy.AspNetCore/readme.md

    cd OAuthProxy.AspNetCore.Demo
    dotnet run
    ```
-  The default configuration uses SqlLite and db file with auto migration on startup.
+  The default configuration uses SQLite and db file with auto migration on startup.

 4. **Authenticate:**
    - Start the authentication process by calling: